Ollivanders/CompassClip/README.md

 pip install ethereum-etl
 ```

+## aims

+- How many chains supported? - any that have an rpc client
+- Include with n degree proximity to origin contract
+  - can collect addresses and then re-run a separate exporter to append these to the file stores
+- Include all transactions - remove address filtering
+- RPC methods can it respond to - lib implementation for each as below.
+Focused on key look up
+  patterns

+## eth_ method focuses

+- `eth_getCode`
+- `eth_getStorageAttr`
+- `eth_getTransaction`

 ## Feature Improvements

 * As discussed below, use an Erigon node directly to hit the database directly and ignore the